Overcoming Obstacles to Making Disciples in Our Networks:

 • Gather to grow in biblical community.

 This pattern is cyclical.
-As believers practice these movements repeatedly across their networks, disciples mature, leaders emerge, households are reached, and churches multiply.
+As believers practice these movements repeatedly across their networks, love for God deepens, love for others expands, disciples mature, leaders emerge, households are reached, and churches multiply.
 The model is simple.
 Living it out is hard.
 The following sections explain why—and how we can move forward with clarity and hope.

 1. The Context and Patterns of Our Lives